dentolos19/RecipeMechanic/README.md

     * [X] Supports editing the output quantity
     * [X] Supports editing the crafting duration
     * [X] Supports editing the required ingredients
-  * [ ] Has the ability to edit many recipes all at once
+  * [X] Has the ability to edit many recipes all at once
 * [X] Simplistic user interface for easy use
 * [X] Allows the users to see all in-game items
-* [ ] Has a backup system to prevent corruption or misuse

 ## Screenshots